Devils Flower Mantis Facts

 - Rather sadly, its very distinctiveness makes it extremely popular in the exotic pet industry, especially in the Western Hemisphere.

 - However, the IUCN does not have a listing for it at this time, as its numbers appear stable in the wild, for the moment.

 Devil’s Flower Mantis Physical Description

 Firstly, it should be noted that the magnificent Devils Flower Mantis, like many related species, displays sexual dimorphism.

-Females can grow to approximately 5 in (13 cm) in length.
-Males may reach of as much as 4 in (10 cm).
+For example, the larger females can grow to about 5 in (13 cm) in length.
+However, the smaller males only reach a length of about 4 in (10 cm).

-When threatened, their response amazingly consists of white, red, purple, blue, and black colors.
+However, when threatened, it opens its wings, which show combinations of white, red, purple, blue, and black colors.

 Like other mantises, it also feeds strictly as a carnivore.
 In addition, this particular species usually prefers airborne insects.

 This usually consists principally of various species of moths, flies, beetles, and butterflies, native to its particular region.

 As with most other species of mantis, the practice of sexual cannibalism also remains prominent among this species.